 ADDITIONAL INFORMATION FOR PROSPECTIVE APPLICANTS

-Payment: On approved projects, half of the grant amount is generally paid just before travel and the remainder on submission of the principal material for publication or broadcast.
+Payment: On approved projects, half of the grant amount is paid after completion of the initial grant paperwork and the remainder on submission of the principal material for publication or broadcast.
 Specific grant terms are negotiated during the application process.

 Safety: If your project proposal involves reporting in a hostile or dangerous environment, we require that you and your potential outlets adhere strictly to the ACOS Alliance principles outlined here.
 If you plan to report from conflict zones or hostile environments, you must have a firm assignment from a news organization that agrees to assume full responsibility for your well-being.
 You may also include Hostile Environment Training in your proposal budget for our consideration (freelancers will be given priority).